 Nothing tastes better on a dark and stormy evening than decadent hot chocolate or cozy rum cocktails.
 Raise a toast to winter with these top-notch seasonal drinks found at watering holes throughout Portland.

-Sibling to celebrated Russian restaurant Kachka , Kachinka is also best known for its infused vodka flights paired with traditional zakuski (drinking snacks).
-When winter chills creep in, however, Kachinka fans should turn to the Apricot Mafia, a potent winter cocktail composed of toasted coriander-infused bourbon, fruity apricot liquor and orange cream citrate.
+Celebrated Russian restaurant Kachka is also best known for its infused vodka flights paired with traditional zakuski (drinking snacks).
+When winter chills creep in, however, Kachka fans should turn to the Apricot Mafia, a potent winter cocktail composed of toasted coriander-infused bourbon, fruity apricot liquor and orange cream citrate.
 This combination of winter citrus, sweet apricot and warm spices is sure to heat your insides on even the coldest Portland night.

 At any time of year, the cocktail wizards at Portland’s acclaimed Teardrop Lounge know exactly which spirits and flavors to complement the season.
 Turn straight to the “Deep & Dark” page of their drinks menu and you’ll discover an impressive roster of winter-proof beverages, such as the Alpine Drive, described as “a leisurely stroll through changing colors.”
 This sweet ode to wintertime is made using calvados, an apple brandy from French Normandy, mixed with herbal Becherovka, Carpano Antica (a sweet and slightly bitter Italian Vermouth) and maple bitters.